canast02/csci544_fall2016_project/yelp-extractor/README.md

 ### Setup

-Create a file named config_secret.json with your Yelp API keys.
+Create a file named config_secret.json with your Yelp API keys in your working directory.

 ```
 {